 The physicians at the Weill Cornell Vein Treatment Center's Minimally Invasive Fibroid Treatment Practice have extensive experience using minimally invasive treatments to help patients with uterine fibroids.
 We utilize the most advanced diagnostic equipment and our staff has expertise in the most current methods available for the treatment of fibroids, including Uterine Fibroid Embolization and MR guided Focused Ultrasound Ablation.
 Recognizing that each individual’s needs are different and each case is unique, our physicians will determine the best treatment plan for you.

 Where you go first for your care has a significant impact on the outcome of your condition.
-Weill Cornell Vascular has a long history of success and is dedicated to making sure that you get the correct diagnosis and the safest and most effective minimally invasive treatments available.
+Weill Cornell Vein Treatment Center has a long history of success and is dedicated to making sure that you get the correct diagnosis and the safest and most effective minimally invasive treatments available.

 Our goal is to make your experience as pleasant and successful as possible.